The Assistant (2019) ★★★★

 In The Assistant, we see an important phase of this grooming when Jane witnesses something she doesn’t feel comfortable with, and complains about it.
 The one extended conversation is between her and HR manager (Matthew Macfadyen) who reframes her complaints as misguided, destructive, and short-sighted.
-When she decides not to file a complaint, she is welcomed back into the fold with such a bizarre mix of anger and camaraderie that she knows she’s being asked to make a deal with the devil.
-The question then becomes: is Jane, like everyone else at the company, willing to make this bargain?
+When she decides not to file a report, she is welcomed back into the fold with such a bizarre mix of anger and camaraderie that she knows she’s been asked to make a deal with the devil.
+The question becomes: is Jane, like everyone else at the company, willing to make this bargain?
 Chillingly, the HR manager tells her it doesn’t even matter what she decides, because there are 400 people lined up to take her place.

 Recently, a friend of mine told me about the experience of pitching a book to a film producer; she said that one of the most disturbing things was receiving emails from an address “Assistant 1” and “Assistant 2.”
 This generic labeling practice is apparently common, and a matter of convenience for executives with a large support staff, but it’s also a way to communicate your expectations to your assistant: be anonymous, be invisible, do not expect credit for the work you do; do not even expect anyone to know the work you do, especially not me, because I cannot be bothered to learn what I need, that’s how I became successful, by not paying attention to my own humanity or the humanity of others.